4paradigm/OpenMLDB/docs/en/reference/sql/deployment_manage/SHOW_DEPLOYMENT.md

 # View DEPLOYMENT Details

-The `SHOW DEPLOYMENT` statement is used to display the details of a specific task that have been deployed under Online Request mode.
+The `SHOW DEPLOYMENT` statement is used to display the detail of a specific task that has been deployed under Online Request mode.

 ```SQL